confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 3. WIMSE Architecture defines Trust Domain, which is the authority that identifies domain within which the identifier is scoped.
 TWI Architecture is aligned with this basic building block.

-# Divergence from WIMSE
+# Extensions to WIMSE Architecture

-Trustworthy Workload Identity as detailed in this document has following fundamental divergence from core WIMSE Architecture.
+Trustworthy Workload Identity as detailed in this document proposes the following extensions and changes to the core WIMSE Architecture.

 ## Workload Isolation
 The confidentiality and integrity of Workload is isolated from the hosting environment and other Workloads.

+## Provenance

-## Workload Provenance
+### Workload Provenance
 Workload Provenance is the metadata pertaining to workload, as below.
 1. Workload Composition, i.e. a detailed list of components that comprise a workload.
 This could be expressed as Software Bill of Materials expressed in terms of industry standards, like SPDX or CycloneDX.